Massless Representations in Conformal Space and Their de Sitter Restrictions: Diagonalizing the Complex Structure of in Spinor Space: Insight from the Case

 where $x\in\mathrm{Span}\{A\}$ (see Eqs. \eqref{8uni}-\eqref{8uni'*}).
 For the convention $\bigoplus (\dots)$, see Sect. \ref{Sect.
 Convention}.

-\begin{Remark} { Rather than directly computing the matrix realization of the volume form $E = M(4,2)$ as carried out above — i.e., by substituting $x$ with any of the split-octonion units (and in fact with all of them) and consulting the multiplication table \eqref{table1}, one may employ a more refined approach by invoking the associativity property established in Remark \eqref{Remark associativity of E}; this second approch will be of particular utility in subsequent arguments.
+\begin{Remark} { \textbf{(alternative derivation of the volume form using associativity).} Rather than directly computing the matrix realization of the volume form $E = M(4,2)$ as carried out above — i.e., by substituting $x$ with any of the split-octonion units (and in fact with all of them) and consulting the multiplication table \eqref{table1}, one may employ a more refined approach by invoking the associativity property established in Remark \eqref{Remark associativity of E}; this second approach will be of particular utility in subsequent arguments.
 Specifically, by means of the associativity property \eqref{112}, Eq. \eqref{U(1)generator} can be recast in the following form: